 Prior to joining Union Gas, Baker was an accountant with Clarkson Gordon (Ernst & Young).
 During his four years with Clarkson Gordon, he worked in audit and tax and served a variety of corporate clients.

 Baker is a chartered professional accountant and a certified management accountant.
 He obtained his Bachelor of Arts in honours chartered accountancy studies from the University of Waterloo in 1986 and his Master of Accounting from the University of Waterloo in 1987.
 He is a member of the Institute of Chartered Accountants of Ontario, the Canadian Institute of Chartered Accountants and The Society of Management Accountants of Ontario.

-President of the Ontario Energy Association
+Ontario Energy Association

 Vince is the President and CEO of the Ontario Energy Association.
 Most recently, Vince was the President of Wyse Meter solutions, a fast growing submetering and utility expense management company.
 Vince led the company through a period of 600% growth in installed meters.
 Prior to that Vince was the President and CEO of the Federation of Rental-housing Providers of Ontario (FRPO) from 2000 to 2013, a non-profit industry association representing rental housing owners and managers across Ontario.
 During his time at FRPO, Vince’s leadership was instrumental in obtaining property tax reform for rental owners and residential tenants, and in preserving vacancy decontrol/recontrol when a new government considered reinstituting unit-based rent control.
 Vince served as a director of the Municipal Property Assessment Corporation as it made reforms to adopt modern assessment practices.